edulach/Spatio_Temporal_Matrix/README.md

 ## File description:

 - **Main.sim.R**: This script handles data simulation and saves the results in the `output_dir` folder.
-It relies primarily on functions defined in `Functions_SpatioFile.R`.
+It relies primarily on functions defined in `Functions SpatioFile_b2.R`.

 - **Functions SpatioFile_b2.R** (located in the `codes` folder): Contains all necessary functions to run the model, including:
   - Generation of AR(1) correlation structures,